spbrogan/sensor.mopeka_pro_check/README.md

 **4. Restart Home Assistant:**

 * A second restart may be required to load the configuration.
-Within a few minutes, the sensors should be added to your home-assistant automatically (at least two [period](#period) may be required.
-If the [period](#period) is set to a time greater than two minutes, at least four [period](#period) may be required).
+Within a few minutes, the sensors should be added to your home-assistant automatically (at least two `scan_interval` may be required.
+If the `scan_interval` is set to a time greater than two minutes, at least four `scan_interval` may be required).

 * Make sure you have woken up the sensor by following the directions supplied with your sensor.
 Sensors are shipped from the factory in a low power mode and will need to be woken up to start reporting.